APCSLowell/SampleAssignmentSimple/README.md

 9. To save your changes, scroll down and click on *Commit Changes*
 ![Image 7](/images/SampleAssignmentSimple7.PNG)

 9. Now, click on index.html and then click on the pencil.
-Change the Title, Header and Footer of your webpate.
+Change the Title, Header and Footer of your webpage.
 ![Image 8](/images/SampleAssignmentSimple8.png)

 10. To view your program on the web, click on *Settings*.
 Scroll down, and you'll find the link to your website.